JoakimSoderberg/cargo/docs/gettingstarted.md

 Unit tests
 ==========
-The benefit with using the [CMake][cmake] project to build everything is that it also sets up the unit tests to automatically run each separate test in its own process, as well as running them through [Valgrind][valgrind] (Linux) or [Dr. Memory][drmemory] (Windows) to check for any memory leaks or corruption.
+The benefit of using the [CMake][cmake] project to build everything is that it also sets up the unit tests to automatically run each separate test in its own process, as well as running them through [Valgrind][valgrind] (Linux) or [Dr. Memory][drmemory] (Windows) to check for any memory leaks or corruption.

 However if you want you can compile these manually as well (see below).